-119 Representations made by a civilian before the LLRC at Tellipalai on 12th November, 2010.
-Transcript No. LLRC/FV/12.11.10/03- Petition filed by Mavil Senathirajah, Rajadurai, Wigneswaran and Thangarajah.
+Representations made by a civilian before the LLRC at Tellipalai on 12th November, 2010.
+Transcript No. LLRC/FV/12.11.10/03-Petition filed by Mavil Senathirajah, Rajadurai, Wigneswaran and Thangarajah.

-120 Representations made by a member of the clergy before the LLRC .at Mullaittivu on 20th September 2010.
+Representations made by a member of the clergy before the LLRC at Mullaittivu on 20th September 2010.
 Transcript No. LLRC/FV/20.09.10/02.
 Village of Battapalai falls under Teppapilavu GN Division and the whole of Teppapilavu falls under the HSZ.

-- 8.121 However, it was acknowledged that there was a long standing problem with regard to the Palaly HSZ and the KKS HSZ.
+- planned for army personnel, but what was being built were army barracks to house soldiers.
+He added that the Government had not sponsored settlements in any areas. - 8.121 However, it was acknowledged that there was a long standing problem with regard to the Palaly HSZ and the KKS HSZ.
 In 2000, the Government had taken a lot of land owned by private individuals surrounding Palaly for security reasons, and they were in the process of identifying exactly what was needed now.
 He stated that surveys were being done, and if private properties are acquired compensation would be paid and alternative land and a house would be given.
-He also stated that in Mullaittivu some lands which housed the LTTE leader's bunkers and the LTTE headquarters had been acquired.122 - 8.122 The Commission inquired from a Senior Public Official responsible for the Kilinochchi District whether military families were being settled in the Kilinochchi district, to which she responded that that was not the case.
+He also stated that in Mullaittivu some lands which housed the LTTE leader's bunkers and the LTTE headquarters had been acquired.
+122 - 8.122 The Commission inquired from a Senior Public Official responsible for the Kilinochchi District whether military families were being settled in the Kilinochchi district, to which she responded that that was not the case.
 However she stated that there were some areas which were occupied by the LTTE which had now been taken over by the Security Forces, and residents had not been able to re-settle in these areas.
-She added that this affected only a few families, and until the Government decided what to do, these people had been provided alternative places.123 - 8.123 A civilian in Jaffna made representations that about 548 acres of land in Myliddy and Palaly area had been taken over for airport extension, and the people whose lands had been acquired had not received compensation nor had they been given alternative lands.
+She added that this affected only a few families, and until the Government decided what to do, these people had been provided alternative places.
+123 - 8.123 A civilian in Jaffna made representations that about 548 acres of land in Myliddy and Palaly area had been taken over for airport extension, and the people whose lands had been acquired had not received compensation nor had they been given alternative lands.
 It was confirmed that the acquisition had been gazetted.
-The Commission brought it to the attention of the GA Jaffna who agreed to rectify the position.124 - 8.124 A Senior Military Official stated that there were some private lands being utilized by the Army but they would be vacating them.125 - 8.125 Representations were also made that the inhabitants of Mullikulam in the Mannar district who were fisherfolk had been pushed away from their original lands due to the conflict and were now in temporary shelters in Mullikulam.
+The Commission brought it to the attention of the GA Jaffna who agreed to rectify the position.
+124 - 8.124 A Senior Military Official stated that there were some private lands being utilized by the Army but they would be vacating them.
+125 - 8.125 Representations were also made that the inhabitants of Mullikulam in the Mannar district who were fisherfolk had been pushed away from their original lands due to the conflict and were now in temporary shelters in Mullikulam.
 It was further stated that a large area of Mullikulam was fenced off with barbed wire, and the Navy was visible in

-$^{^{121}\,\}rm Mr.$ Gotabhaya Rajapaksa before the LLRC at Colombo on $17^{\rm th}\,$ August 2010
+$^{121}$ Mr. Gotabhaya Rajapaksa before the LLRC at Colombo on $17^{th}\,$ August 2010 that area.
+The parish church was also located in this area and the people could not go for their worship to the church. $^{\rm 126~127~128~129}$

-123 Mrs. Imelda Sukumar before the LLRC at Colombo on 04th November 2010.
+Mrs. Imelda Sukumar before the LLRC at Colombo on 04th November 2010.
 Mrs. R. Ketheeswaran at Colombo on 25th November 2010.

-124 Representations made by a civilian before the LLRC at Ariyalai on 11th November 2010.
-Transcript No. LLRC/FV/11.11.10/01 that area.
-The parish church was also located in this area and the people could not go for their worship to the church.
-126 127 128 129

-125 Lt.
-Gen. Jagath Jayasuriya before the LLRC at Colombo on 08th September 2010.
+$^{124}$ Representations made by a civilian before the LLRC at Ariyalai on $11^{th}$ November 2010.
+Transcript No. LLRC/FV/11.11.10/01 Lt.
+Gen. Jagath Jayasuriya before the LLRC at Colombo on $08^{th}$ September 2010.